Chrisvin/EasyStackSearchExtension/README.md

-# StackExchange Search - Chrome Extension
+# StackOverflow Search - Chrome Extension
-A simple extension to search stackexchange sites from chrome address bar.
+A simple extension to search Stack Overflow from chrome address bar.